ligato/docs/docs/plugins/vpp-plugins.md

 You typically assign an IPv4 address, an IPv6 address, or both, to an interface.
 You can also define an interface as _unnumbered_.
 In this scenario, the VPP interface "borrows" the IP address from another interface, which is called the target interface.

-To configure an unnumbered interface, omit `ip_addresses` and set `interface_with_ip`.
-The target interface must exist and configured with at least one IP address.
+To set up an unnumbered interface, omit `ip_addresses` and set `interface_with_ip` in your interface configuration.
+The target interface must exist, and have at least one assigned IP address.
 If the target interface does not exist, the VPP agent will not configure the unnumbered interface until the required target interface appears.

 ### Maximum Transmission Unit

 The MTU is the size of the largest protocol data unit (PDU) VPP can transmit on the "wire".
-You can customize the interface MTU size using the `mtu` value in the interface definition.
+You can customize the interface MTU size using the `mtu` value in your interface definition.
 If you leave the field empty, VPP uses a default MTU size of 0.

 The VPP agent provides an option to automatically set the MTU size for an interface using the [interface conf file][interface-config-file].
 If you set the global MTU size to a non-zero value, but define a different local value in the interface configuration, the _local value takes precedence_ over the global value.